Akanoa/Router/readme.md

 ## Usages
 ### How to create a Router

-Router handles routes, you must create a router before addind route.
+Router handles routes, you must create a router before adding route.

     <?php
     require_once vendor/autoload.php